 Beards can come in all shapes and sizes.
 Finding the perfect style of beard to compliment your look is a combination of styling know-how and understanding what type of beard you grow naturally.
-The right beard can be a powerful focal point of your entire appearance.
+The best beard styles can be a powerful focal point of your entire appearance.
 Depending on how you decide to style and wear your beard, it can say a lot about you and have a dramatic impact on the look of your face.
-Are you looking for a refined, tightly manicured gentleman’s beard?
+Are you looking for a refined, tightly manicured gentleman’s beard to emphasize your jawbone?
 Or a giant wild man’s shock of hair?
 Perhaps a simple goatee is your style, or a few well curated lines of hair which frame your face just so?
 As you learn how to grow a beard, you can make all of these styling decisions and experiment to find your perfect beard.
 But to begin with, you need to know a little bit about the basics of growing and styling your beard.
-Let’s take a look at a few universal tips for those new to the beard game.
+Let’s take a look at a few universal tips for those new to the beard grooming game.

 How to Grow a Beard – 5 Tips from The Pros